section-engineering-education/engineering-education/articles/group-operator/group.md

 The `_id` field in the output documents contains the distinct group by key.
 The output documents can also contain computed fields that hold the values of some accumulator expression grouped by the $group‘s `_id` field.

-Basically, the `_id` field here will take those fields by which you want to group the documents.
+The `_id` field here will take those fields by which you want to group the documents.
 It is mandatory to use `_id` here.

 The $group operator does not remove the data from the database.
 It just aggregates multiple documents into a single document based on the field passed to the `_id` field.